 - You have low self-esteem and no clear sense of self or identity;

 - Denial.
 Oddly enough it’s almost as difficult for someone with codependency to admit their codependency as it is for an addict to admit they are an addicted.
 After all, they think – “I am a good person here, it’s not me who needs to change”.

-- You experience a lot of painful feelings like guilt and shame.
+- You experience a lot of painful feelings like guilt/shame or hurt/ disappointment .
 Codependents tend to be “stuck” in one of the extremes.
 They might blame themselves for “everything” without taking the actual responsibility for their own life and happiness.
 Or they blame their partner for their destructive behavior (“If only (s)he stopped their behavior, I would be happy”)

 - You suppress or ignore your own feelings which often leads to depression or/and anxiety;

-- You engage in covert and overt controlling behavior – manipulations, nagging, begging, pressure;
+- You engage in covert and overt controlling behavior – manipulations, nagging, begging, pressure, threats;

 - You have poor boundaries.
 You’re a people-pleaser, not being able to say NO or stand up for your own rights constructively;

 - Not knowing your own needs and desires and being unable to express them in a healthy and constructive way;